-USS Oconto was a Haskell-class attack transport laid down on April 5, 1944 and launched on June 20, the same year.
-It was commissioned on September 2, 1944 under Comdr.
-Paul Jackson’s command, with the hull number APA-187 and it served in the US Navy for 2 years until it was decommissioned on May 22, 1946.
-During its activity, the ship carried a complement of 536 people onboard and had the main missions in Lingayen Gulf, Okinawa, the Philippines, New Guinea, Leyte, Biak, Luzon or Norfolk.
-After the decommissioning, the ship was struck from the Navy List on June 19, 1946 and sold for scrapping to Luria Bros. & Co. in 1974.
-For the services brought to the country during the World War II, USS Oconto received 1 battle star.
+The USS Oconto (APA-187) was a Haskell-class attack transport laid down on April 5, 1944, and launched on June 20, the same year.
+It was commissioned on September 2, 1944, under Comdr.
+Paul Jackson’s command, with the hull number APA-187 and it served in the U.S. Navy for 2 years until it was decommissioned on May 22, 1946.
+During its activity, the ship carried a complement of 536 people on board and had its main missions in Lingayen Gulf, Okinawa, the Philippines, New Guinea, Leyte, Biak, Luzon, and Norfolk.
+After the decommissioning, the ship was struck from the Navy List on June 19, 1946, and sold for scrapping to Luria Bros. & Co. in 1974.
+For the services brought to the country during World War II, the USS Oconto received 1 battle star.